 Wesley Schulz - Music Director

-A fan of the chamber orchestra repertory and collaborative work, in 2007 Schulz founded the Texas Chamber Group presenting chamber sized orchestral works as well as special concert events on a biannual basis to the Austin community.
-One such program, the Rite of Spring Project, drew a standing room only crowd in witness of a discussion panel, dancers and pianists as well as a full orchestra performance of the ballet score.
-This performance of Rite of Spring earned Schulz and the ensemble the 2010 American Prize in Orchestral Performance.
+From 2007-2011 Schulz directed the Texas Chamber Group, a group he founded in Austin, Texas dedicated to performing chamber orchestra works in creatively-designed performance contexts.
+A special performance, the Rite of Spring Project, drew a standing-room-only crowd in witness of a discussion panel, dancers, and pianists as well as a full orchestra performance of the ballet score.
+This performance of Rite of Spring earned Schulz and the Texas Chamber Group the 2010 American Prize in Orchestral Performance.
 One judge commented “astonishingly good and…extremely impressive in almost every detail.”